GoogleCloudPlatform/solutions-builder/docs/INSTALLATION.md

 ```

 - **README.md**: The default empty README for your project.
 - **components/**: List of component/service folders.
-When adding components by running `st component add [COMPONENT_NAME]`, it will add a component subfolder here.
+When adding components by running `st components add [COMPONENT_NAME]`, it will add a component subfolder here.
 - **setup.cfg**: yapf python formatter.
 - **skaffold.yaml**: Root skaffold YAML that manages deployment to Cloud Run and GKE.
 - **st.yaml**: Root Solutions Template YAML that contains metadata for this solution folder.